-Spreading love and extending acts of kindness are essential to maintaining that feeling of nurturing and connection with our loved ones, and it becomes even more commonplace in the month of February.
+Spreading love and extending acts of kindness are essential to maintaining connection with our loved ones, and it becomes even more commonplace in the month of February.
 Unfortunately, it’s more difficult to speak our love language the way we want to while we’re in the midst of a pandemic.
-This can be quite an obstacle, and might even get our spirits down at times.
+This can be quite an obstacle and might even get our spirits down at times.

 Fortunately, there are still some ways we can let our love flow in these difficult times.
-It’s completely possible, you just have to have a workaround.
-Following are some of our favorite ways of extending acts of love to others:
+It’s completely possible; you just have to have a workaround.
+The following are some of our favorite ways of extending acts of love to others:

 Depending on where you live, cooking with a loved one may not be in the cards just yet.
 A lot of us connect through food and creation, but there are still ways to achieve this.
 Drop off a home-cooked meal or baked item to your loved one along with a sweet note.
 We’re certain you’ll earn brownie points for this gesture.